Portland Trail Blazers: Television

 On June 16, 2016, The Oregonian reported that Barrett, Rice, and analyst Antonio Harvey had been released by the Trail Blazers.
 Wheeler will call games on radio alone, while the three former personalities still received pay for the final season of their contracts.
 The change came as part of a plan by the team to overhaul its telecasts as it enters the final year of its current television deal with CSN Northwest.
 The next day, the team announced that veteran sportscaster Kevin Calabro would become its new lead commentator beginning in the 2016–17 season.
 On July 1, 2020, Kevin Calabro announced his departure as TV play-by-play broadcaster.
 Jordan Kent, the main host for the Blazers TV studio show, was named interim TV play-by-play broadcaster and in November 2020 was named the full-time TV play-by-play broadcaster starting with the 2020–2021 season.
 However, Calabro resumed calling Trail Blazers games after an absence of only one season.
 Calabro's current partners are color commentator Lamar Hurd, and sideline reporter Brooke Olzendam.

 Prior to the 2021–22 season, the Trail Blazers announced that they would return to Root Sports Northwest under a multi-year deal of undisclosed length.
 A key factor in the deal was reported to be the network's wider carriage over NBC Sports Northwest, which included greater coverage on streaming and satellite providers (including DirecTV and Dish Network, although the latter's contract with Root Sports and several other AT&T SportsNet channels expired at the end of September 2021, with no renewal).
 The Trail Blazers announced they would leave Root Sports Northwest on August 14, 2024; no details on a replacement broadcaster were announced at that time.

 On September 23, 2024, the Trail Blazers announced an agreement with the Sinclair Broadcast Group to launch Rip City Television Network, which will syndicate games over-the-air to KATU-DT2 in Portland, Oregon, KUNS-DT2 in Seattle, Washington, KTVL-DT4 in Medford, Oregon, KVAL-DT2 in Eugene, Oregon, KCBY-DT2 in Coos Bay, Oregon, KPIC-DT2 in Roseburg, Oregon, KIMA-DT3 in Yakima, Washington and KEPR-DT3 in Pasco, Washington.
 In Portland, games moved to KUNP/KATU-DT2 on January 1, 2025.
 The Blazers also relaunched BlazerVision, but as a direct-to-consumer streaming service rather than a pay-per-view service.
+KSTW in Seattle was announced as an additional partner on November 25, 2025.